ycdxsb/PocOrExp_in_Github/2015/README.md

 - [https://github.com/yield-c/CVE2015-7576](https://github.com/yield-c/CVE2015-7576) :  ![starts](https://img.shields.io/github/stars/yield-c/CVE2015-7576.svg) ![forks](https://img.shields.io/github/forks/yield-c/CVE2015-7576.svg)

 ## CVE-2015-7547
- Multiple stack-based buffer overflows in the (1) send_dg and (2) send_vc functions in the libresolv library in the GNU C Library (aka glibc or libc6) before 2.23 allow remote attackers to cause a denial of service (crash) or possibly execute arbitrary code via a crafted DNS response that triggers a call to the getaddrinfo function with the AF_UNSPEC or AF_INET6 address family, related to performing &quot;dual A/AAAA DNS queries&quot; and the libnss_dns.so.2 NSS module.
+ Multiple stack-based buffer overflows in the (1) send_dg and (2) send_vc functions in the libresolv library in the GNU C Library (aka glibc or libc6) before 2.23 allow remote attackers to cause a denial of service (crash) or possibly execute arbitrary code via a crafted DNS response that triggers a call to the getaddrinfo function with the AF_UNSPEC or AF_INET6 address family, related to performing "dual A/AAAA DNS queries" and the libnss_dns.so.2 NSS module.